kasrababazadeh/decayed-teeth-detection/README.md

 - An annotation tool called LabelImg is recommended for annotating the data, and a converter script is provided to convert annotations to .record file format.

-3. **Molar and Premolar Classification:**
+2. **Molar and Premolar Classification:**

 - After tooth detection, the identified teeth are cropped and classified into molars and premolars.

-- VGG16 architecture is employed for this classification task.
+- VGG16 architecture, pretrained on ImageNet, is employed for this classification task.

-- Users can train their own classification model using the provided script.
+- Users can fine-tune the pretrained VGG16 model using the provided script.

-4. **Overlapped and Non-Overlapped Teeth Classification:**
+3. **Overlapped and Non-Overlapped Teeth Classification:**

 - Teeth are further categorized into overlapped, non-overlapped, and not useful teeth.

 - VGG16 is utilized again for this classification.

-- Users are encouraged to train their own model using the provided code.
+- Users can fine-tune the pretrained VGG16 model for this task.

-5. **Decayed and Non-Decayed Teeth Classification:**
+4. **Decayed and Non-Decayed Teeth Classification:**
 - Finally, teeth are classified as decayed or non-decayed.

-- ResNet50 architecture is employed for this classification.
+- ResNet50 architecture, pretrained on ImageNet, is employed for this classification.

-- Users can train their data on the provided script.
+- Users can fine-tune the pretrained ResNet50 model using the provided script.

 ### Not Useful Teeth